AMWA-TV/bcp-006-04/docs/NMOS With MPEG TS.md

 MPEG TS capable Senders and Receivers MUST use IS-05 permitted transports.

 ### Senders
-For Nodes implementing IS-04 v1.3 or higher, the following additional attributes defined in the [sender attributes register][Sender-Attributes] of the NMOS Parameter Registers are used for MPEG TS:
+For Nodes implementing IS-04 v1.3 or higher, the following additional attributes defined in the [Sender Attributes register][Sender-Attributes] of the NMOS Parameter Registers are used for MPEG TS:

 - [Bit Rate][Sender-Transport-Bit-Rate]
   This attribute MUST be present as defined in equipment where the bit rate is known.

-For transports requiring an SDP, the sender MUST publish this at the `manifest_href` end-point and MUST comply with the IS-05 usage guidelines for the specific transport and [RFC 4566][RFC-4566]
+For transports requiring an SDP, the sender MUST publish this at the `manifest_href` endpoint and MUST comply with the IS-05 usage guidelines for the specific transport and [RFC 4566][RFC-4566]

 An example Sender resource is provided in the [Examples](../examples/).
 ## Receivers
 Nodes capable of receiving MPEG TS streams MUST have a Receiver resource in the IS-04 Node API, which lists `video/MP2T` in the `media_types` array within the `caps` object, and MUST signal `urn:x-nmos:format:mux` as `format`, as defined in the [IS-04 Receiver Mux Schema][Receiver-Mux-Schema].

-If the Receiver has limitations on or preferences regarding the MPEG TS streams that it supports, the Receiver resource MUST indicate constraints in accordance with the [BCP 004-01][BCP-004-01] Receiver Capabilities specification.
+If the Receiver has limitations on or preferences regarding the MPEG TS streams that it supports, the Receiver resource MUST indicate constraints in accordance with the [BCP-004-01][BCP-004-01] Receiver Capabilities specification.

 The Receiver SHOULD express its constraints as precisely as possible, to allow a Controller to determine with a high level of confidence the Receiver's compatibility with the available streams.